 In the state of California, all drivers must carry and maintain the following types of insurance in order to remain legal on the roadway:

-In the event an insurance carrier denies a claim or refuses to offer a fair settlement amount, it may be necessary to file a personal injury lawsuit against the negligent driver.
-When a person files a civil personal injury lawsuit, it is entirely possible that they will be awarded much more compensation than they would otherwise receive if they solely relied on a settlement from the insurance carrier.
+If an insurance carrier denies a claim or refuses to offer a fair settlement amount, it may be necessary to file a personal injury lawsuit against the negligent driver.
+When a person files a civil personal injury lawsuit, they may be awarded much more compensation than they would otherwise receive if they solely relied on a settlement from the insurance carrier.